 The waste sludge from the SBR process is pumped by the SBR motive pumps to the aerobic digester.
-Two (2) blowers are used to provide the required air flow to coarse bubble diffusers in the digester.
 The supernatant is decanted periodically from the digester to the backwash waste pump station.
 When the digester is full, the sludge is removed by a contracted hauler and transported to a permitted facility for disposal.